 Character-level tokenization: Treats each character as a token, which can be beneficial for tasks like named entity recognition (NER) or morphological analysis.

-Utilizing Hugging Face Diffusers for preprocessing

 The Hugging Face diffusers library provides robust support for text preprocessing through its tokenization utilities and pipeline integrations.
 Researchers and practitioners can utilize these features to simplify the preparation of text data for classification tasks.

-Best practices and considerations
+Best practices and considerations are outlined as follows:

 Data cleaning: Addressing noise in text data through techniques like spell checking or removing rare tokens can enhance model performance [11].